npm-simplified/simplified/docs/user-group.md

 async: getUserGroups(void)
 -

-Get the list of users group from the database.
+Get the list of user groups from the database.

+#### @returns:
+Returns an array of user group or empty array on failure.

 #### Usage:
 ~~~~